ellenkoenig/datascience-co-learning/README.md

 [Math and Statistics](#contents)
 ---

-* Duke University's [Statistics with R Specialization](https://www.coursera.org/specializations/statistics): From Coursera.
-The specialization costs money, but the material for the individual courses is accessible for free.
+* [Statistics with R Specialization](https://www.coursera.org/specializations/statistics) from Duke University + Coursera: The specialization costs money, but the material for the individual courses is accessible for free.